mpv-player/mpv/DOCS/man/options.rst

     the A/V desync cannot be compensated, too high values could lead to chaotic frame dropping due to the audio "overshooting" and skipping multiple video frames before the sync logic can react.

+``--vrr-adjust=<true|reduce-refresh-flicker|false>``
+    This option tries to increase the chance of the display being ready for frames the moment they are sent (default: false), for cases where the display is unreliable, primarily useful for VRR displays.
+This uses ``--minimum-display-fps`` and display-fps (maximum fps).
+This is not compatible with ``--video-sync=display-...``.

+    This is done by observing each individual frame and dynamically:
+    1. Not doing anything if they are perfectly between the minimum refresh time and the middle refresh time.
+    2. Repeating frames at a middle refresh time if possible, else repeating tending towards the middle refresh time (the middle refresh time gives us the best error leeway in case there are random application or OS delays that would put us in a position that exceeds either the minimum or the maximum refresh time).
+    3. If we can't reliably repeat it, then we send it even if it's between the middle refresh time and the maximum refresh time.
+Note that because of the above mentioned potential delays, this may cause us to exceed our target even if we initially appear in valid range.
+    4. If the next frame exceeds our minimum refresh time, whether because our repetition failed or that's how the frames exist, we will move it to the closest valid position that's within the refresh range.
+If two frames are put on the same position, we send the newest one only.

+    The above does not take into account refresh rate flicker (which may happen in specific cases, eg. when time between frames is constantly higher than minimum refresh time + average refresh time), and optimizes just for reaching target position.
+    If that's a problem, then you can choose the ``reduce-refresh-flicker`` mode, which does the minimum necessary to reach the target, without forcing to reach the "middle refresh time", causing more refresh time stability at potential chance increase of missing our target.
+Note: this mode may still cause refresh-flicker.
+If that's still a problem, you should reduce the range between ``--minimum-display-fps`` and ``--display-fps-override``.

+    Note: this is more computationally expensive than leaving the burden to the display.

+``--vrr-adjust-repetition-refresh-rate=<fps>``
+    Set the refresh rate we should tend towards, instead of the default "middle refresh time".
+Increasing it or reducing it will come at a cost of potential chance increase of missing our target.
+However, setting it at a lower refresh rate will reduce the amount of repetitions, which can help if computational burden is a problem.

 Miscellaneous
 -------------